nchern/notelog/README.md

 # Opens "my-note" in editor.
 Creates a note if the note does not exist
 $ notelog my-note

-# Adds a line "foo bar" to "my-note" directly from command line
+# Instant note: adds a line "foo bar" to "my-note" directly from command line
 $ notelog my-note foo bar

 # Archive a note: the note becomes unavailable in this collection